 23. Computer Programmer

-You can work from home and you’ll work alone most of the time, only needing to interact with your coworkers over email.
-The Bureau of Labor Statistics reports the median salary for computer programmers is $89,000 per year.
+You can work from home, and you’ll work alone most of the time, only needing to interact with your coworkers over email.
+The Bureau of Labor Statistics reports computer programmers can earn $45 per hour!

 24. Data Entry Specialist

-This job is perfect for people with anxiety who don’t want to interact with other people.
+This job is perfect for people with anxiety who don’t want to interact with other people and don’t have a degree in computer science.

 Data entry specialists work from home and only need to focus on entering data into spreadsheets and managing databases.

-The job doesn’t require a Bachelor’s degree, but there are certifications you can obtain if you want to increase your marketability.
+The job doesn’t require a Bachelor’s degree to earn $17 per hour or more, but there are certifications you can obtain if you want to increase your marketability.

-You can also expand into operations research, which is where you take the data and use the insights from it to help your company make better decisions.
+You can also expand into operations research, where you take the data and use its insights to help your company make better decisions.

 A dietician works with people to come up with meal plans that fit their lifestyle and health goals.
-As a dietician, you will recommend the types of food that your clients should eat and the ones they should avoid.
+As a dietician, you’ll recommend the types of food that your clients should eat and the ones they should avoid.

-These recommendations are based on nutritional science, which you will learn when you take a Registered Dietician program.
+These recommendations are based on nutritional science, which you’ll learn when you take a Registered Dietician program and earn a bachelor’s degree.

 Tips For Picking A Low-Stress Job